Zephyr-Zen/Cybersecurity-Journey/glossary.md

 ## O

 ## P
+- **Physical Security:** Protecting physical devices and other tangible assests from physical threats such as theft or natural disasters.
 ## Q

 ## R
 - **Red Team:** A person(s) that looks for vulnerabilities in systems by emulating an attacker or malicious actor.
 ## S
 - **SOC (Security Operations Centre):** A centralised unit responsible for managing and responding to cybersecurity threats.
-- **SIEM (Security Information and Event Management):** Software that collects and analyses log and event data within an organisation to identify suspicious activity and generate alerts.
+- **SIEM (Security Information and Event Management):** Software and processes that collect and analyse log and event data within an organisation to identify suspicious activity and generate alerts.
 ## T

 ## U